 7 February 1917 : Pte Eustace Delano Fishbourne

-Only son of Lieut-Col Joseph Fishbourne RAMC, a retired doctor (born in Ireland) and of Edith (née Brind) Fishbourne of Westbourne Park villas, London.
+Eustace was born in West Kensington on 23 July 1893.
+He was the only son of Lieut-Col Joseph Fishbourne RAMC, a retired doctor (born in Ireland) and of Edith (née Brind) Fishbourne of Westbourne Park Villas, London.

-At the 1901 Census father, mother and son (and live in domestic servant) were living at 59 White Lodge, Crawford Hill, Kent.
+At the 1901 Census his father, mother and Eustace (plus a live in domestic servant) were residing at 59 White Lodge, Crawford Hill, Kent.

 Eustace was educated first at Allen House Prep School, Guildford and then for two years at King’s School Canterbury.
-His father, Joseph Fishbourne, died in November 1909.
+His father, Joseph, died in November 1909.

 Speaking both French and German, Eustace was used as one of the six battalion scouts.